 For the convenience of instructors, Disability Support Services offers test services to their students with disabilities, who are eligible for test modifications.

-Disability Services recommends that instructors ask students for verification of the right to reasonable modifications before they agree to provide test modifications.
+Disability Services recommends that instructors log into DSS Sharepoint site for verification of the right to reasonable modifications before they agree to provide test modifications.
 Disability Support Services provides SharePoint access to faculty for this purpose.

 Testing facilities in Disability Services